-- Onsite quality educational program - Recycling opportunities - Resilient design components - Within 3 miles of an employment district - Neighborhood beautification improvement plan - Health Services provided by a licensed healthcare provider - On-Site adult education and workforce development opportunities - Lower poverty rate for a site within each district
+- Onsite quality educational program - Recycling opportunities - Resilient design components - Within three miles of an employment district - Neighborhood beautification improvement plan - Health Services provided by a licensed healthcare provider - On-Site adult education and workforce development opportunities - Lower poverty rate for a site within each district

 When HCD receives a total number of applications in a Council District that exceed the designated maximum per district, the following factors will be considered to determine its final recommendations.

 These factors will be considered in order:

-- 1. Tenant Population HCD will prioritize the following transactions in order - a.
-General population - b.
-Age restricted population - 2.
+- 1. The highest scoring applicant located in greater Third Ward that will receive an award from the Houston Housing Authority for the HUD Choice Neighborhood Implementation grant will be prioritized. - 2.
 HCD total score Applications with higher HCD scores will be prioritized. - 3.
-Poverty index Lower poverty rate for an application's site within each council district will be prioritized - 4.
+Developments that implement emergency power management strategies (i.e. generators, onsite cooling centers, a working elevator for multistory buildings) will be prioritized - 4.
+Poverty index Lower poverty rate for an application's site within each council district will be prioritized - 5.
 Quality onsite educational program